Amazon-class frigate (1795)

 The Amazon-class frigates of 1795 were a set of four 36-gun sailing frigates built for the Royal Navy and designed by William Rule.
 The first pair were constructed from oak and launched in July 1795.
-A second pair had already been ordered in January that year, to be made from pitch pine, one launched in February and the other in March of 1796.
+A second pair had already been ordered in January that year, to be made from pitch pine, one launched in February and the other in March 1796.
 All four of the new class carried a main battery of twenty-six 18 pdr long guns supplemented with eight 32 pdr carronades and ten long guns, 9 pdr for the first pair, 12 pdr for the second batch, on the upperworks.